freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-248-numbers-for-which-eulers-totient-function-equals-13/index.md

 ---
-title: Problem 248: Numbers for which Euler’s totient function equals 13!
+title: Numbers for which Euler’s totient function equals 13!
 ---
 ## Problem 248: Numbers for which Euler’s totient function equals 13!